What is a flexible nasal endoscopy?

 The endoscope is a narrow, flexible telescope with a bright light.
 In a standard fiberoptic endoscope, the image is transmitted through lots of very fine glass fibres to an eyepiece or camera.
 Sometimes a videocamera is sited at the end of the endoscope and the picture is displayed on a screen.

-The endoscope is passed through the nostril and allows us to examine the inside and back of your nose, back of the tongue, throat and/or voice box whilst you are awake.
-Looking at these areas helps us make a diagnosis.
-The person passing the telescope may ask you to swallow or breathe through your nose.
+The endoscope is passed through the nostril to examine the inside and back of your nose, back of the tongue, throat and/or voice box.
+You’ll be awake during the procedure, and the clinician may ask you to breathe through your nose, puff out your cheeks, speak or swallow.

 Alternatives